dodgog/zotero-fetch/README.md

-An utility to work with a local instance of zotero, using it as a persistent archival store.
+A utility to work with a local instance of zotero, using it as a persistent archival store.

 Supports search by title and tags, a simple markdown-esque file-reference